 Why do the awards just cover the North?
 And what do you mean by ‘North’?

 Our HQ is in the North and a lot of work goes into holding this event.
-For the near future, we can’t cover the whole country.
-To us, the North means the North West (Liverpool, Manchester etc), Yorkshire and the Humber (Leeds, Sheffield, Hull etc) to the North East (Newcastle, Darlington, Middlesbrough etc).
+At the moment, we don’t have the capacity to cover the whole country.
+To us, the North means the North West (Liverpool, Manchester, etc), Yorkshire and the Humber (Leeds, Sheffield, Hull, etc) to the North East (Newcastle, Darlington, Middlesbrough, etc).
 If in doubt, just ask us.

 When should I submit my nomination?

-As soon as possible, up until 31st October, 2020.
+As soon as possible, up until 17:30 on 30th November 2020.
 We publish every single nomination on our website and that takes time, so it really helps us if we can spread this out.

 Do I have to get someone’s permission to nominate them?

 Yes, please.
 There are a couple of reasons for this.
 The first is that each nomination is published on our website and shared on social media.
 That means they can reach far and wide.
 It’s great for PR for their business or cause but does mean that they are visible.

 Also, we find that answering the questions about what they’ve learned and what challenges they’ve experienced comes best from them.
 Maybe you could write it together?

 Yes.
 This is where working on it with the nominee or getting someone to write it with you would help.